danielbodnar/awesome-stars/README.md

 ## android

+- [AirtestProject/Airtest](https://github.com/AirtestProject/Airtest) - UI Automation Framework for Games and Apps
+- [wix/Detox](https://github.com/wix/Detox) - Gray box end-to-end testing and automation framework for mobile apps
+- [appium/appium](https://github.com/appium/appium) - Cross-platform automation framework for all kinds of your apps built on top of W3C WebDriver protocol
+- [fastlane/fastlane](https://github.com/fastlane/fastlane) - 🚀 The easiest way to automate building and releasing your iOS and Android apps
+- [bromite/bromite](https://github.com/bromite/bromite) - Bromite is a Chromium fork with ad blocking and privacy enhancements; take back your browser!
+- [parvardegr/sharing](https://github.com/parvardegr/sharing) - Sharing is a command-line tool to share directories and files from the CLI to iOS and Android devices without the need of an extra client app
+- [H-M-H/Weylus](https://github.com/H-M-H/Weylus) - Use your tablet as graphic tablet/touch screen on your computer.
+- [dipakkr/A-to-Z-Resources-for-Students](https://github.com/dipakkr/A-to-Z-Resources-for-Students) - ✅  Curated list of resources for college students
 - [mhss1/MyBrain](https://github.com/mhss1/MyBrain) - Open-source, All-in-one productivity app for Tasks, Notes, Calendar, Diary and Bookmarks.
 - [Jigsaw-Code/outline-client](https://github.com/Jigsaw-Code/outline-client) - Outline clients, developed by Jigsaw.
 The Outline clients use the popular Shadowsocks protocol, and lean on the Cordova and Electron frameworks to support Windows, Android / ChromeOS, Linux, iOS and m
 - [dotansimha/graphql-code-generator](https://github.com/dotansimha/graphql-code-generator) - A tool for generating code based on a GraphQL schema and GraphQL operations (query/mutation/subscription), with flexible support for custom plugins.